jackkershaw/my-coding-progress/Coding journey so far.md

  - 3 May: Javascript practice exercises and codewars
  - 4 May: Javascript practice exercises, 1.5 hours
  - 5 May:  Javascript practice exercises, 3.25 hour
+ - 6 May:  Javascript practice exercises, 3 hours
- - 6 May: finish javascript practice exercises then go back to FAC javascript bits with your new javascript knowledge, work on DOM and the date thing on first project.
+ - 7 May: Check slack for help on exercise 13, and finish exercise 16 and 19 and then go back to FAC javascript bits with your new javascript knowledge, work on DOM and the date thing on first project.
+ - can do javascript freecodecamp later, but first prioritise FAC essentials

 See notes so far:
 - [[HTML notes]]